How to Win CCDC: Team Dynamics

 Writer / Captain

-I call this role the "Writer" because that's what we called it on my competition team, but realistically this person is much more like a Manager.
-I strongly suggest that teams make this person the Team Captain, for reasons that I hope will be clear as I continue defining this role.
-Your Writer is the single most important role on your team.
+I call this role the "Writer" because that's what we called it on my competition team, but I've heard other teams call it "Scribe".
+Realistically this person is a project manager combined with the team's point of contact with competition officials.
+I strongly suggest that teams make this person the Team Captain for reasons that will be clear as I continue defining this role.
+Your Writer is the single most important role on your team as they have the most influence on points awarded to the team.
 If you have a bad Writer you are going to have an extremely rough time in the competition.

-The most important thing that the Writer should be working on, is Injects.
-Remember that Injects are ~40% of your total score, and easily the part of the competition that causes teams to lose the most points with incomplete, or just plain bad submissions.
-For now what you need to know is that the Writer is in charge of making sure that Injects are completed, and completed on time.
-Remember that points are not given for late submission.
-This means that the Writer is essentially the team manager and therefore in charge of making sure that the team is aligned with priorities and for keeping interpersonal conflict within the team to a minimum.
-If you want to learn more about the duties of the Writer, Here is a post I wrote to serve as a guide on how to properly respond to Injects.
-Before Injects start dropping left and right, the Writer should initially focus the team on their First 30, to make sure that systems are appropriately hardened before Red Team gets to them.
-When we eventually do, work with the affected admin to remediate, write an incident report, and keep their morale up.
+The most important thing that the Writer should be working on is Injects.
+Injects count for ~40% of your total score and are the place where teams end up losing the most points.
+In the 2025 Minnesota State competition, the best team managed a score of 58%, so the person in charge of Inject responses shoulders a lot of responsibility.
+The Writer is in charge of making sure that Injects are completed, and completed on time.
+Points are not given for late submissions, therefore in order to get Inject responses in on time, the Writer must effectively manage the team's time spent on specific tasks.
+This means the Writer is in charge of making sure that the team is aligned with priorities and keeping interpersonal conflict within the team to a minimum.
+If you want to learn more about the duties of the Writer, here is a post I wrote to serve as a guide on how to properly respond to Injects.
+Before Injects start dropping left and right, the Writer should initially focus the team on their First 15, to make sure that systems are appropriately hardened.
+When red team eventually gets in, the Writer works with the affected admin to remediate, write an incident report, and keep their morale up.

-Since Writers handle most of the people management, the job of liaison between competition staff essentially falls to them too.
-Just like a manager in the real world would.
-They are the team member who will have access to the Inject Submission Panel, so this also puts them in charge of requesting a revert once they have worked with the admin that requested it to ensure it's required, and coordinating the competition staff communications to the rest of the team.
-As the liaison, they have 3 additional responsibilities.
-The 1st and 2nd of which are leading the audit response and customer service calls, if that's applicable within your competition.
-When you have outages within Regionals, it's not uncommon for Orange Team to start emailing and calling asking for help to get access restored.
-The 3rd additional responsibility is controlling physical entry into the competition room by requesting ID from competition staff and ensuring it matches their badge, then barring them from entry if it doesn't match.
-Yes, really.
+Since Writers manage most of the team's time, the job of liaison between competition staff essentially falls to them too, as they need to make adjustments to plans.
+Just like a manager in the real world.
+They are the team member who will have access to the Inject Submission Panel, so this also puts them in charge of requesting a scrub if it's required.
+Finally, writers coordinate communications with the competition staff to the rest of the team.
+As the liaison, they have three additional responsibilities.
+The first additional responsibility is controlling physical entry into the competition room by requesting ID from competition staff and ensuring it matches their badge, then barring them from entry if it doesn't match.
+The second and third of which are leading the audit response and orange team customer service calls, if that's applicable within your competition.

-Do you see why I suggest making this person the Team Captain?
+Do you understand why I suggest making this person the Team Captain?
 This person needs to be someone who is great at coordination, keeping people on task, and needs to excel in interpersonal communication alongside other people management skills.
 Just like a manager in the workplace.
-Technical skill here should not be a defining factor of who you choose to put in this role because this person needs to stay off a terminal.
-We had issues with Captains not being as effective as they could have been in both Regional competitions because they were too focused on what they were doing in a terminal, rather than leading a team.
+Technical skill here should not be a defining factor of who you choose to put in this role.
+This person needs to stay off a terminal.
+When I competed, we had issues with Captains not being as effective as they could have been in both Regional competitions because they were too focused on what they were doing in a terminal, rather than leading a team.

 I think merging the Captain role with the Writer role in our competitions would have significantly increased our chances of placing in Regionals.
-Otherwise the chain of command and more importantly, operational knowledge within the team can get messy.
-Both the Captain and the Writer end up missing critical pieces of information either that take too long, or are difficult to explain clearly and concisely under a high level of stress.
+Having the Captain role assigned to a technical person can cause the chain of command and more importantly, operational knowledge within the team to get messy.
+Both the Captain and the Writer end up missing critical pieces of information that causes delays or are difficult to explain clearly and concisely under a high level of stress.
 With the roles merged you look to the front of the room for advice, and it's crystal clear that the person sitting there is who you need to talk to.
 I understand that there may be some hesitation from schools that have a more defined club.
-Making the Club President the Team Captain makes a lot of sense on paper, but please I urge you to reconsider this and choose a Captain once the competition season begins, even if that person is not within club leadership.
+Schools in this postilion may want to make the Club President the Team Captain.
+Which makes sense on paper, but please I urge you to reconsider this.
+Choose a Captain based on leadership qualities once the competition season begins, even if that person is not within club leadership.

 Firewall Admin

 Your Firewall Admin is your Paladin with a tower shield.
 The primary job of the Firewall Admin is to ensure that the services in and out of your perimeter are only scored services.
-This can be done quickly via scripting, which allows the admin to start locking down other access areas of the firewall, change credentials, disable unneeded services, and patch if there are exploits available for your version of the firewall OS.
-If there are no exploits available, don't bother patching, as you are going to take down your whole network while the firewall reboots.
+This can be done quickly with scripting, which allows the admin to start locking down other access areas of the firewall, change credentials, change management interfaces, disable unneeded services, edit configs, and patch if necessary.
+If there are no exploits available, don't bother patching.
+When you patch, you are going to take down your network segment while the firewall reboots, costing you valuable uptime score.

-The Firewall Admin also needs to monitor outbound connections to see if there is anything outside what should be expected from the scoring engine.
-If you have traffic going to port 4444 or other weird ports, it's likely us.
+The firewall admin also needs to monitor outbound connections to see if there is anything outside what should be expected from the scoring engine.
+If you have traffic going to port 4444, going to a weird domain or IP, it's likely us.
 They'll also want to ensure IPv6 is shut down, because unless the scoring engine uses IPv6 for some reason, all the protections you put on IPv4 isn't going to help on IPv6.
 So if the call is to either double up on work, or just turn it off, it's probably best to turn it off.
+Firewall admins are also responsible for understanding normal communications in and out of their environment, then flagging and blocking traffic that looks abnormal or suspicious.
+Firewall telemetry is one of the best sources of data teams have to determine what traffic is malicious or benign.

 The Firewall Admin should be the person who knows and understands networking best.
 Ideally going a little farther than understanding differences between TCP and UDP, common ports, and basic stateful firewall concepts.
-How routing and switching work, and network device hardening are also important to understand in the competition.
-I would argue that this person should have most of the domain knowledge of CCNA or Network+ in an ideal world, or at least working to get there.
+Having a fundamental understanding of how routing and switching work is important, as a firewall acts as a router.
+Additionally, the firewall admin needs to understand network hardening through traditional firewall rules, and how firewalls interact with the application layer if the firewall provided by your competition does application inspection.
+The Midwest, Mid-Atlantic and Rocky Mountain regions use Palo Alto firewalls, which have application inspection capabilities.
+Palo Alto publishes a library containing the default application information for their firewalls here.
+There are also some courses that you can enroll in to help with Palo Alto available here.
+Additionally, in my opinion, this person should have most of the domain knowledge of CCNA or Network+ in an ideal world, or at least working to get there.

 Other Network Responsibilities

 In Regional and National competitions, it's not uncommon to see a hardware switch, router, or other networking equipment in the environment.
 As the firewall admin is most likely to have the best grasp on networking, it makes sense that these should fall under the purview of the firewall admin.
-In the Regional competition I was in charge of a Cisco switch both years I participated because I had an active CCNA, but had I not held a CCNA this responsibility would have gone to the firewall admin.
-Remember too, that the environment is likely to be pre-seeded with vulnerabilities.
-Switches, APs and, Routers are going to be quite different from traditional servers with implementations and mitigations that you can put in place, so make sure that you study up the exact hardware and OS information that's in the competition before competition day.
-I might someday have a post coming up a later that should cover practice strategies where I think I am likely to expand on this a little more.
+This essentially expands their scope to network admin.
+Regional environments are likely to be pre-seeded with vulnerabilities or other weird configurations.
+Switches, Access Points, and Routers are managed quite differently from traditional servers.
+They often have different command structures and threat mitigations that you can put in place, so make sure that your network admins study up on common hardware and OSes that could appear in the competition.
+If you enjoy network administration, then I would highly recommend Todd Lammele's CCNA Study Guide book.
+It's big, but it's the best (and a cheap) resource for learning networking in-depth and it'll allow you to get hands on with Cisco IOS.

 Windows Admins

 When you are confident that you have things locked down, you can install Sysmon and Process Explorer to start threat hunting.
 Start looking for anomalous relationships between processes, and network traffic.
 For instance, if you see an admin user running PowerShell, then some binary, then Notepad, and Notepad is reaching out to the internet, you probably have a compromise on your hands.
 You can also look at process creation events in Event Viewer if you have Sysmon installed to look at historical data.
 Both of these can be used on incident reports, which can help you get some points back.
-If you have time to do that, you can also ship the logs out to your logging server.
-If you feel like you have lot of free time and are bored, implement WDAC or AppLocker.
+If you have time to do that, work with your splunk person to ship the logs to splunk.
+If you feel like you have lot of free time and are bored, implement WDAC or AppLocker (I don't expect any team to actually do this except maybe in nationals, but it would be funny to see).

 Linux Admins

 Linux within the environment is usually much simpler than Windows, but they tend to have more complicated applications on them.
 Regardless, basic security concepts apply regardless of system.
 First thing's first, change your default credentials in your OS, applications and databases.
 Next, harden your host firewall.
 Once again, only scored services or applications the the box runs that you need to use should be exposed outside your box.
 Install and configure fail2ban to keep us out of SSH, or disable it entirely and remove any needless users.
-Know your Systemd services and which binaries have SUID applied to them.
+Know your Systemd services and which binaries have SUID or GUID applied to them.
 Watch for changes.
 Patch your system if needed, especially if there is a kernel exploit.
-Again, run Nessus against the environment if you have access beforehand to determine the attack surface.
+Ensure permissions on your files are reasonable, and keep an eye out for suspicious processes. if you have access to the environment beforehand, run Nessus to determine the attack surface.
 Afterwards, look into some file integrity monitoring.
 Since everything on Linux is a file, knowing what's changing in your system can be simpler than Windows if you have a good idea of how your file integrity monitoring tool works.
 Then get logs shipped off to the logging server and start threat hunting.

 Application Admins

 Now, these are mostly ideas that are packaged in a manner that I find convenient.
 In the competition however, you are likely to take some of these approaches and blend them together.
-With the teams I competed with, we had unilateral authority over the devices we were in charge of, which allowed us greater flexibility for getting specific things done on specific servers.
+With the teams I competed with, we had unilateral authority over the boxes we were in charge of, which allowed us greater flexibility for getting specific things done on specific servers.
 Now this comes with some drawbacks, such as having some team members overworked, or unable to respond in a reasonable amount of time.
 It should be the responsibility of the Team Captain to ensure that workload is distributed sensibly and reassign server ownership, even temporarily if required.
-This can definitely cause some issues when admins get territorial, but generally most teams don't tend to have issues letting someone else into their servers (provided it isn't Red Team).
+This can could potentially cause some issues where admins get territorial, but generally most teams don't tend to have issues letting someone else into their servers (provided it isn't red team).

 If you found this post useful, please consider reading the rest of the series!
 If you want to discuss the competition, meet with fellow and former competitors, please feel free to join this Discord server.